 - CFD-flow simulation in the measuring piping section

-- under consideration of piping geometry and details as well as further installations like elbows, T-pieces and control valves at the inlet and outlet of the flowmeter
+- under consideration of piping geometry and details as well as further installations like elbows, T-pieces, and control valves at the inlet and outlet of the flowmeter

 - Calculation of the pressure drop

-The flow in the piping section will get computed.
+The flow in the piping section will be computed.
 Possible turbulences and flow stalls, which produce an unnecessary pressure drop and which must be paid later constantly by the operator, become visible and can be reduced or even avoided by an adaptation of the geometry of the piping section (e.g. increase of the length of the expansion piece), taking local situation into consideration.

-Furthermore the computation can be done at different opening degrees of the control valve whether the simultaneous flow profile correction of the flow signal must be used or not.
+Furthermore, the computation can be done at different opening degrees of the control valve whether the simultaneous flow profile correction of the flow signal must be used or not.

 Last but not least the pressure drop of the control valve as well as the pressure drop of the whole piping section can be calculated.
-So it can be examined if the recommendation of the German Association of water and wastewater (ATV-DWA) can be fulfilled or not.
+So it can be examined if the recommendation of the German Association of Water and Wastewater (ATV-DWA) can be fulfilled or not.